staubibr/arslab-web/app-gis/readme.md

     Example of how you'd access specific data: Infected are indexes 5 to 20

 ## TODO:
+- See if mapOnClick works on multiple layers
 - Let users video record the simulation
 - Fix mapOnClick to be more visually friendly
 - Place the legend onto the OpenLayer map
 - Clean up UI
+- Let users select simulation type

 ## Resources:

 #### D3JS

+Data Visualization library with some limited mapping capability.
+Extremely lightweight with low impact on  software.

 [D3 Legend](https://github.com/susielu/d3-legend)